An alternative to Neck Disc Surgery

 REPETITIVE INJURY FROM POSTURAL IMBALANCE:

 Traditionally forms of treatment for disc bulges involve procedures that perform some type of traction.
-The hope it by tractioning the spine the disc will return to its normal shape.
-And indeed in some cases this relieves the patients' pain.
-However it does not address why the disc happened in the first place.
+The hope is by tractioning the spine the disc will return to its normal shape.
+And indeed in some cases, this relieves the patients' pain.
+However, it does not address why the disc happened in the first place.

 Upper Cervical chiropractic is concerned with correcting the underlying reason spinal and postural imbalance occurs in the first place.
 Correcting interferences to the spinal cord in the neck though precise, gentle correction, the spinal muscle tone can become more balanced.